26B/laravel-storybook-toolkit/README.md

 ### Done

 We are now ready to develop stories by placing them on `./stories` folder.
+Open your browser on http://localhost:6006 to view them.

 Here's an example.